FAIRmat-NFDI/nomad-docs/docs/howto/oasis/install.md

 !!! note

-    If you are installing a NOMAD Oasis, please [register your Oasis with FAIRmat](https://nomad-lab.eu/fairdi/keycloak/auth/realms/nomad-oasis/protocol/openid-connect/registrations?client_id=account&scope=openid%20profile&redirect_uri=https%3A%2F%2Fnomad-lab.eu%2Fnomad-lab%2Fnomad-oasis-registration.html&response_type=code){:target="_blank" rel="noopener"}.
+    If you are installing a NOMAD Oasis, please <a href="https://nomad-lab.eu/fairdi/keycloak/auth/realms/nomad-oasis/protocol/openid-connect/registrations?client_id=account&scope=openid%20profile&redirect_uri=https%3A%2F%2Fnomad-lab.eu%2Fnomad-lab%2Fnomad-oasis-registration.html&response_type=code" target="_blank" rel="noopener">register your Oasis with FAIRmat</a>.
 This allows us to contact you for important updates and helps us keep track of the number and location of installations.

 ## How to install the NOMAD Python Library